buildpacks/rfcs/text/0000-export-to-oci.md

   - Exporting to a tarball can be handle on this RFC or a new one must be created?

 - What parts of the design do you expect to be resolved through implementation of the feature?
-  - Handle symbolic links to the blobs in the repository, this could be more efficient on hard drive space
+  - Handle symbolic links to the blobs in the `<layout-dir>` repository, this could be more efficient on hard drive space

 <!--
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC? -->